ArthurYdalgo/laravext/chrome-extension/README.md

 It makes use of the JSON Viewer by Roman Makudera, you can check his repo at https://github.com/LorDOniX/json-viewer

-To install it, go to `chrome://extensions/`, enable Developer mode, click on Load unpacked and select the `devtools-extension` folder.
+To install it, go to `chrome://extensions/`, enable Developer mode, click on Load unpacked and select the `chrome-extension` folder.

 After that, you might need to click on the extension to grant it permissions to access the page data.
 Then open your developer tools and you should see a new tab called "Laravext Page Data" (you might need to click in the `>>` to see it).